-In recognition of the unique circumstances of the global pandemic, Arcadia Abroad has amended and is clarifying its refund and withdrawal policies for Summer and Fall 2021 programs:
+In recognition of the unique circumstances related to the ongoing global pandemic, The College of Global Studies at Arcadia University has amended its refund and withdrawal policies for Fall 2021 and Spring 2022 programs:

-Program deposits and enrollment agreements should still be submitted within 10 days of acceptance to the program.
+The deadline for program deposits and enrollment agreements continues to be within 10 days of acceptance to the program.

-If you choose to withdraw from your program, or your home institution suspends support for student participation, any deposits or program payments made by, or on behalf of, any student toward participation in a program for the Summer, Fall or Academic Year 2021 terms is fully refundable as outlined below.
+If you withdraw from your program, or your home institution suspends support for student participation, deposits or program payments made by, or on behalf of, the student toward participation in a program for the Summer, Fall or Academic Year 2021, or Spring 2022 terms is fully refundable as outlined below.

 Students who withdraw on or after submitting their Enrollment Agreement, but prior to the full payment due date, will be charged $500 plus any non-refundable deposits or fees paid on their behalf by The College of Global Studies at Arcadia University.